developer-zebra/developer-zebra-site/src/datawedge/6-6/guide/input/serial/index.md

 DW_serial_07.png (stop bits)
  -->

-For more information about serial communication values, please refer to documentation that accompanied the peripheral being connected.
+For more information about required serial communication settings, please refer to documentation that accompanied the peripheral being connected.

 -----

 ### Output Using Intents

-How to read Serial input data when using Intent Output bundle?
-Update this section under Intent output plugin or where ever you think suits this.
-Serial input data uses few new bundle extras as well as existing bundle extra names to fill the intent data bundle.

-Extra name
-Type
-Description

-**Extra Name** com.symbol.datawedge.device_id
-String extra
-Device identifier.
-This is usually the port name.

-com.symbol.datawedge.device_name
-String extra
-Friendly name of the port

-com.symbol.datawedge.data_raw
-Byte Array extra
-Byte array which contains the raw data.

-com.symbol.datawedge.data_string
-String extra
-UTF8 encoded string data.

-com.symbol.datawedge.source
-String extra
-Value will be always “serial”

-**Important**: For some scanning applications, it might be preferable for decoded data to be sent directly to the current activity and not necessarily displayed.
-For such instances, the activity must be designated as "singleTop" in its `AndroidManifest.xml` file.
-Failure to designate an activity in this way will cause an instance of the activity to be launched on every decode, and the data sent to each newly spawned copy.
+**Important**: For some scanning applications, **it might be preferable not to display decoded data** but instead to output directly to the current application activity.
+For such instances, **the activity must be designated as "singleTop"** in its `AndroidManifest.xml` file.
+Failure to designate an activity in this way will cause an instance of the activity to be launched on every decode, and the data sent to each newly spawned instance.

+See [Intent Output](../../output/intent) for more information.

-For more information about Android Intents, please refer to the [Android Developer site](https://developer.android.com/guide/components/intents-filters.html).
+For general information about Android Intents, please refer to the [Android Developer site](https://developer.android.com/guide/components/intents-filters.html).

 ------